ymerejsasnak/JKwebsite/README.md

 TO DO:
-make all img as small as possible filesize-wise !!start filling in content -- then figure out design of content parts (each item/entry/post/whatever is new section within wrapping section)
+!!start filling in content -- then figure out design of content parts (each item/entry/post/whatever is new section within wrapping section)
 -add seperate link to good example web pages I've made too? (for portfolio purposes) -add link to my github on about, maybe other stuff just for fun like goodreads, etc.